CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 Symbol refering to some place can be added, subtracted, compared or negated if final result of the expression can be represented as place of the code or absolute value (without refering to any place).
-An assembler performs this same operations on the sections during evaluating an expression.
+The assembler performs this same operations on the sections during evaluating an expression.
 Division, modulo, binary operations (except negation), logical operations is not legal.